Campus Resources

 Information Technology Services (ITS) maintains network accounts for all enrolled students.
 The account allows access to a wide variety of University resources, including Microsoft Outlook for email and calendar, our campus-wide SharePoint Site (Pulse), Office 365, Desire2Learn (D2L), Zoom, Panopto, LinkedIn Learning, and various other university supported applications

-The ITS Help Desk serves as a “one-stop” center for resolving campus technology problems and also as a call-center for other technology resources on campus.
-All requests for IT support services are logged through the Help Desk.
-ITS Help Desk has both on-campus support and 24/7 phone support.
+The ITS Solutions Hub serves as a “one-stop” center for resolving campus technology problems and also as a call-center for other technology resources on campus.
+All requests for IT support services are logged through the Solutions Hub.
+ITS Solutions Hub has both on-campus support, 24/7 phone support and an online Knowledgebase.

-Our University SharePoint Site, Pulse, contains general university and program specific announcements, links to valuable Library Resources, schedule information, the ITS Service Catalog and knowledge base, and many additional links useful to students’ education at DMU.
+Our University SharePoint Site, Pulse, contains general university and program specific announcements, links to valuable Library Resources, schedule information, the ITS Service Catalog, and many additional links useful to students’ education at DMU.

 Each student is assigned an e-mail account.
 This account is accessible through their DMU computer (as applicable), Office 365, Pulse and Outlook.
 Microsoft Outlook email app may also be installed on personal mobile devices with DMU credentials.
 The University-assigned e-mail address will be used by departments and programs as the official communication link with students.
 The University does not maintain a list of alternate addresses and does not support forwarding of e-mail to other accounts.